-We are dedicated to strengthening community awareness through substance abuse education and prevention services to individuals, schools, industry, affect individuals and families residing in the State of Alabama.
+We are dedicated to strengthening community awareness through substance abuse education and prevention services to individuals, schools, industry, affected individuals and families residing in the State of Alabama.

 The Agency for Substance Abuse Prevention (ASAP), formerly the Regional Alcoholism Council for Calhoun and Cleburne Coutines was established in 1973, along with four other Alcoholism Councils in the State of Alabama as an affiliate of the National Council on Alcoholism.
 The purpose of the organization was to increase the understanding of alcoholism, its nature and treatment for the purpose of reducing the incidence of alcoholism in Calhoun and Cleburne Counties, Alabama.

 In 1984, the agency focus expanded to ‘substance abuse’ education and prevention services as the increase of substance abuse in the community and in our nation began to rise.

 In 1987, the Regional Alcoholism Council formally became the Agency for Susbstance Abuse Prevention.
 Today, ASAP provides substance abuse prevention, education, and intervention services to schools, community centers, Boys and Girls Clubs, industries, churches and a variety of other organizations and institutions in our community and provides an after-school tutorial program, located in the heart of the Barber Terrace Housing Complex.